samuelematias/TripPlanner/README.md

 - `react-native link`
 - `react-native run-ios` or `react-native run-android`

-To open the projects on Xcode, use:
+To open the project on Xcode, use:

 - `cd ios/` and look for the file `TripPlanner.xcworkspace`